Rockets fired at Kabul airport as U.S. Afghan withdrawal enters final stages

 Sunday morning's strike came after the State Department issued an alert warning people not to come to the airport because of a "specific, credible threat" — a similar warning to one issued just hours before the devastating blast at Abbey Gate last week.

 The operations against ISIS-K militants come as the U.S. rushes to evacuate Americans and Afghan allies from the city ahead of President Biden's withdrawal deadline of August 31.
-The White House said the U.S. facilitated the evacuation of 2,900 people from the capital over a 24-hour period beginning Saturday morning, and have helped 114,000 people leave since August 14.
+As D'Agata reported, it's one of the largest airlifts in U.S. history, and it was in its final hours, with American forces focused on getting themselves out of Afghanistan safely after helping more than 120,000 civilians escape.

-Jake Sullivan, the White House national security adviser, told "Face the Nation" on Sunday that the U.S. would continue to go after the ISIS-K militants who orchestrated the attack at the airport.
+Those who didn't make it to the airport have been making a break for the border of neighboring countries, including Pakistan and Iran, by the hundreds of thousands.

-"[The president] he also is going to talk to his commanders about whatever set of tools and capabilities they need to get the people who attacked and killed our troops at the Kabul airport and to make sure that we are degrading and debilitating the group, ISIS-K, that conducted this attack," Sullivan said.
-"So, yes, we will continue to take the kinds of over-the-horizon strikes like we did over the weekend against the ISIS-K facilitators and plotters.
-And, yes, we will consider other operations to go after these guys, to get them and to take them off the battlefield."
+The State Department said there may be some American citizens who don't make the deadline to flee from the airport, along with thousands of Afghans who have been granted U.S. visas who will also be left behind.

 Mr. Biden vowed to retaliate against those who facilitated Thursday's deadly attack.